-Flow measurement in a typical laboratory or pilot plant posses some unusual problems.
+Flow measurement in a typical laboratory or pilot plant possesses some unusual problems.
 Inevitably the pipes are small and the flow rates low and these factors introduce some unique problems.
-The low energy available from the fluid and the miniaturisation of flowmeter components are the most obvious but the fluidic considerations can also be daunting.
+The low energy available from the liquid and the miniaturisation of flowmeter components are the most obvious but the fluidic considerations can also be daunting.

 For flow in a pipe or tube, the Reynolds number (Re – see Figure 1 below) is a dimensionless, mathematical term which takes into consideration density, viscosity, velocity, pressure and various other operating parameters.
 Apart from laminar flow meters, which rely on measuring fluids with low Reynolds numbers, most traditional turbine type flow meters require turbulent flow which equates to higher Reynolds numbers.